barbagroup/cuIBM/README.md

 ### Compiling cuIBM

-cuIBM is currently hosted on both [Github](https://github.com/barbagroup/cuIBM) and [BitBucket](https://bitbucket.org/anushk/cuibm).
-The Github repository is the official one, but both will reflect the latest changes.

 Run the following commands to create a local copy of the repository in the folder `$HOME/src` (or any other folder with appropriate read/write/execute permissions):